Ebube-Ochemba/alx-system_engineering-devops/0x00-shell_basics/README.md

 # Shell Basics

+> This project is was an introduction to the Shell.

+## Introduction

+I learnt about built-in commands like `cd`, `pwd`, `ls`...
+I learnt about the filesystem and how to navigate it.
+I also learnt how to 'look around' using commands like `ls`, `less`, `file`... also, the `ln` command and its usage.
-In this project, I underwent an introductory crash course in the Shell.
-I learned how to navigate directories using `cd`, pwd, ls, how to look around using ls, less, and file, and how to manipulate files with cp, mv, rm, and mkdir.
-Further, I practiced working with the type, which, help, and man commands, implementing wildcards, reading man pages, creating links, and using keyboard shortcuts in Bash.
+I also learnt about commands like `type`, `which`, `help`, `man`... implementing wildcards, reading man pages, creating links, setting file permissions and using keyboard shortcuts in Bash.

+## Tasks